yeokm1/yeokm1.github.io-hugo/content/post/2020/07/how-i-almost-became-an-sq-cadet-pilot/index.md

 This challenging SIA interview process has actually made me learn more about myself, my limits and reevaluate my personal goals in life.
 Even if it wasn't for the airline job, I have gained plenty through learning how to fly.
 No words can describe the feeling when you are in command of an aircraft in the sky.

-{{< imgdisplay src="images/solo-flight-in-sg.jpg" width="600" >}}
+{{< youtube C36h5KmslkQ >}}

-My solo flight at 10000 feet in SG.
+Full length video of my solo flight to 10000 feet in SG.
 The highest possible altitude allowed in this local airspace.
+Key timestamps are in the video description.

 I'll still keep my flying license active through GA and that is enough for me.
 Doing tech in my job which I also have a passion in and flying outside of my job will work just as well.